Updated June 2026 · ClinicalTrials.gov

 6 of Tianjin Medical University Cancer Institute and Hospital's 6 registered trials are currently recruiting — roughly 100% of the portfolio.
 A high recruiting share usually points to an active research pipeline with multiple programs at the enrollment stage.

-Tianjin Medical University Cancer Institute and Hospital's research footprint spans Breast Cancer (1 trials), radiation (1), and Breast Reconstruction (1) as the top three conditions.
+Tianjin Medical University Cancer Institute and Hospital's research footprint spans Breast Cancer (1 trials), evaluating-the-efficacy-of-trop-2-adc-combination-therapy-in-advanced-triple-negative-breast-cancer (1), and Metastatic Pancreatic Cancer (1) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Phase 2 is the largest single phase in Tianjin Medical University Cancer Institute and Hospital's portfolio at 83% of registered trials.
 The full phase breakdown appears in the sidebar.